Connect with us

 The upgrade will enable the airport to handle large aircraft such as Boeing 767 and Boeing 467 that transport cargo of 100 tonnes.

-China Overseas Engineering Group Company has been contracted to undertake the project that will also include renovating the old airport and establishing three new hangars.
+China Overseas Engineering Group Company has been contracted to undertake the project which will also include renovating the old airport and establishing three new hangars.

-The Chinese firm was in 2009 hired to undertake the first phase of the Kisumu airport expansion, which involved, among others, extending the runway from 2.1 km to 3.3 km and construction of a new terminal at a cost of Sh3.4 billion.
+The Chinese firm was in 2009 hired to undertake the first phase of the Kisumu airport expansion, which involved, among others, extending the runway from 2.1 km to 3.3 km and construction of a new terminal for Sh3.4 billion.

 The upgraded facility was opened by President Mwai Kibaki in February 2012 – becoming the third largest airport in Kenya after the Jomo Kenyatta International Airport (JKIA) in Nairobi and the Moi International Airport in Mombasa.